levz0r/gmail-tester/README.md

   path.resolve(__dirname, "credentials.json"), // Assuming credentials.json is in the current directory.
   path.resolve(__dirname, "gmail_token.json"), // Look for gmail_token.json in the current directory (if it doesn't exists, it will be created by the script).
   "Activate Your Account", // We are looking for 'Activate Your Account' in the subject of the message.
-  "no-reply@domain.com", // We are looking for a sender header which has 'no-reply@domain.com' in it.
+  "no-reply@domain.com", // We are looking for a sender header which is 'no-reply@domain.com'.
   "<target-email>", // Which inbox to poll. credentials.json should contain the credentials to it.
   10, // Poll interval (in seconds).
-  30 // Maximum poll time (in seconds), after which we'll giveup.
+  30, // Maximum poll time (in seconds), after which we'll giveup.
-  { include_body: true } // If we want to include the body of messages (optional) ]
+  { include_body: true } // If we want to include the body of messages (optional) );
-);
 if (email) {
   console.log("Email was found!");